aahamlin/gl_analytics/DESIGN.md

 # Design notes

+Refactor 03 Aug 2021:

+- IssueStageTransitions.
+This class only applies to the CumulativeFlow.
+- Create static method on CumulativeFlow to transform the issues
+- Add parallel processing using ThreadPool or ProcessPool
+- Change CycleTime to use different format than CumulativeFlow

 ## Command design classes

 Need to run different commands, cumulative flow versus cycletime, which may have different sets of options.